A neck lump is any lump, bump, or swelling in the neck.

 The thyroid gland may also produce swelling or one or more lumps.
 This can be due to thyroid disease or cancer.
 Most cancers of the thyroid gland grow very slowly.
 They are often cured with surgery, even if they have been present for several years.

-All neck lumps in children and adults should be checked right away by a doctor.
+All neck lumps in children and adults should be checked right away by a health care provider.
 In children, most neck lumps are caused by infections that can be treated.
 Treatment should start quickly to prevent complications or the spread of infection.

 As adults age, the likelihood of the lump being a cancer increases.
 This is particularly true for people who smoke or drink a lot of alcohol.
 Most lumps in adults are not cancers.

-See your health care provider to have the cause of the neck lump treated.
+See your provider to have the cause of the neck lump treated.

 - Where is the lump located?

-- Is it a soft, pliable (moves slightly), bag-like (cystic) mass?
+- Is it a hard lump or a soft, pliable (moves slightly), bag-like (cystic) mass?

 - Is the entire neck swollen?